 - Print out the Walking Challenge graphic below.
 Mark each day that you walk, and how many minutes.
 Celebrate your accomplishment!

 - Set a playlist of your favorite tunes to walk to.
 But for safety, be sure you can always still hear your surroundings.

 - Listen to a podcast or audio book.

 - Walk with a friend or family member.

 - Call someone and catch up while you’re walking.

 - Find new places to go.
 I like walking in my neighborhood, but I also enjoy a change of scenery by taking a short drive and walking downtown or in other neighborhoods.

 - Explore parks and trails.
-In fact, Saturday, June 5 is National Trails Day — a perfect day to walk on a scenic trail.
+In fact, Friday, April 22 is Earth Day — a perfect day to walk on a scenic trail.
 Find lots of ideas for places to go in North Carolina here on the blog.

-If you would like to receive an email each morning of the June 1-5 walking challenge to remind you to walk, you can subscribe to my newsletter email list here.
+If you would like to receive an email each morning of the April 18-22 Walking Challenge to remind you to walk, along with walking tips and ideas, you can subscribe to my newsletter.